E1.4 Give and follow multistep instructions involving movement from one location to another, including distances and half- and quarter-turns.

 Translation

 Prior to Grade 3, students perform translations without knowing that they are translations.
-For example, he or she puts things away, changes the position of various objects, and moves from one place to another.
-Teachers give directions so that the student can move to get an object, go to the washroom, or to the secretary's office.
+For example, they put things away, change the position of various objects, and move from one place to another.
+Teachers give directions so that the students can move to get an object, go to the washroom, or to the secretary's office.

 In Grade 1, students will describe movements in a grid using four directions: right, left, up, and down.
 They can describe a movement in terms of distance and direction using words or symbols.